 Nowadays, you shouldn't expect the email messages you write at work to remain private.
 Courts usually side with the employer when it comes to email privacy.
 And legality aside, many employers monitor employee email.
 This article explains the rules, the reality, and how to stay out of trouble.
 (To learn about the workplace rules regarding employer surveillance and employee blogging during work hours, read Nolo's articles Cameras and Video Surveillance in the Workplace and Fired for Blogging.)

 Technology now makes it possible for employers to keep track of virtually all workplace communications by any employee.
-And many employers take advantage of these tracking devices to read employee email: A survey conducted by the American Management Association (AMA) revealed that more than half of the responding companies monitor employee email, and one quarter of them had fired an employee for misusing email.
+And many employers take advantage of these tracking devices to read employee email: A 2007 survey conducted by the American Management Association (AMA) revealed that 43% of the responding companies monitor employee email, and 28% of them had fired an employee for misusing email.

 Why all the interest in what employees are writing?
 Part of it is a desire to avoid legal liability: Email creates an electronic document, which employers may have to hand over if they're sued.
 The same AMA study showed that 15% of the companies surveyed had faced a lawsuit triggered by employee email.